-“Words” is a free Latin-English-Latin dictionary program for PC or MAC.
+“Words” is a free Latin-English-Latin dictionary.
 It takes keyboard input or a file of Latin text lines and provides an analysis/morphology (declension, conjugation, case, tense, etc.) of each word individually, the dictionary form, and the translation (meaning).

-The codes for inflections are in the documentation, however it is expected that the user will have had at least a few weeks of introductory Latin in order to be able to interpret the results beyond the simple meaning.
+The codes for inflections are in the documentation, however it is expected that the user will have a few weeks of introductory Latin in order to be able to interpret the results beyond the simple meaning.

 WORDS runs on all systems as a console program (keyboard entry), without Windows GUI.
 If you are not familiar with DOS (or just don’t like it), you can download Latin Assistant, a free Windows interface for WORDS.
 This GUI also makes it easier to perform some other tasks: not only looking up Latin and English words, but also printing entries and saving your current session as a text file.
 A “meanings only” mode allows using the program primarily as a dictionary.
 By default, morphological properties are given for every word you type in.